Explore genetic variants studied in relation to cannabis use

 Supports 23andMe, AncestryDNA, and similar formats

 Below are your genotypes at variants that have been studied in published research.
-Evidence quality varies — we've labeled each variant to help you understand how robust the findings are.
+Evidence quality varies - each variant has been labeled to help you understand how robust the findings are.

 Most of these genetic variants only show effects in people who use cannabis frequently (daily or near-daily).
 Studies generally don't find the same associations with occasional use.
 The "risk alleles" don't cause psychosis on their own — they may increase vulnerability in the context of heavy use.